ardakashutosh05/crud-app/README.md

 19. 🤖 Jenkinsfile with Kubernetes Deployment

-Extend your Jenkinsfile with Kubernetes deployment:
+Extend your Jenkinsfile with Kubernetes deployment stage:

 stage('Deploy to Kubernetes') {
     steps {